-Let's face it: there's quite a bit of negative sentiment surrounding ad targeting.
-It’s not uncommon for consumers to complain that collecting information from their individual browsing behaviors, such as page visits and searches, to optimally select which advertisements they see, is invasive and, some might even say, “creepy.”
-But we tend to agree with marketing blogger Eric Anderson's perception that ad targeting is actually good for both marketers and consumers.
-The reason consumers don’t realize this is because the targeted ads themselves aren't often designed with the consumer in mind.
+Let's face it: There's quite a bit of negative sentiment around targeted advertising.
+It’s not unwarranted — consumers often complain that collecting information from their individual browsing behaviors, such as page visits and searches, to optimally select which advertisements they see, is invasive and, some might even say, “creepy.”

 1. Give Consumers Content They Care About

-After all, the reason they call it “creative” is because it should be exciting, attention-grabbing, and anything but boring.
-Anderson exemplifies the viewpoint of the consumer as he explains, “I give up all sorts of personal data without hesitation when I install apps on my phone because the apps delight me.
-They’re fun.
-When was the last time an online ad delighted you?”
+The reason they call marketing “creative” is because it should be exciting, attention-grabbing, and anything but boring.
 We all know that ads are easy to ignore, so for a targeted ad to perform well, it has to really stand out from the rest.

 3. Set a Cap on Frequency